antoniofractuous/MEAN-stack-angular/README.md

 - `ubuntu`: The Linux distribution that you are using which in this case is "Ubuntu".

-- `ipv4`: Is the public IP of your EC2 instance.
-It is the underlying technology that makes it possible for us to connect our devices on the web.
+- `18.191.193.88`: Is the public IP or IPv4 of your EC2 instance.
+It is the underlying technology that makes it possible for us to connect our devices on the internet.

 **NOTE**: *You can either use your EC2 instance's public ip address or DNS name.*